TI-Toolkit/tokens-wiki/tokens/remainder(.md

 ```

-[fPart(](/fpart) is a command that works in more OSes and more models.
+<tt><a href="/fpart">fPart(</a></tt> is a command that works in more OSes and more models.
 They also are the same size (5 bytes), as long as B is one byte.

-There is one difference: `remainder(` is guaranteed to return the correct answer for inputs in its accepted domain, and if you enter numbers that are too large, it will throw an error.
-The method with `fPart(`, on the other hand, will work for numbers of any size that does not actually cause an overflow - but when the numbers get too large, it will give the wrong answer.
+There is one difference: <tt>remainder(</tt> is guaranteed to return the correct answer for inputs in its accepted domain, and if you enter numbers that are too large, it will throw an error.
+The method with <tt>fPart(</tt>, on the other hand, will work for numbers of any size that does not actually cause an overflow - but when the numbers get too large, it will give the wrong answer.
 Compare:

 ```ti-basic
 remainder(18!,19